What is a Bridge Loan?

 - These loans charge much higher interest rates as compare to normal loans because they are short term in nature and they carry extra risk.

 - The bridge loan is secured by Collateral Security since in the case of individuals it is given generally for the property that we are buying and in case of companies, it’s given for inventory or real-estate which be acts as collateral.

-- Loan to value ratio will decide how much loan you get.
+- The loan to value ratio will decide how much loan you get.

-- Loan to value ratio is less as compared to other loans.
+- The loan to value ratio is less as compared to other loans.

 - On commercial property maximum loan to value ratio is 65% in the case of residential property maximum, it is 80%.